Melania Trump Reportedly Thinks 2020 Re-Election Is ‘Worst-Case Scenario,’ Could Divorce Donald If He Wins

 Melania Trump is longing to leave the White House as soon as possible and could even divorce Donald if he books another four years as president, a new report claims.

-The First Lady has taken an increasingly public stature in recent months, launching an anti-cyberbullying campaign and leading holiday services.
+The first lady has taken an increasingly public stance in recent months, launching an anti-cyberbullying campaign and leading holiday services.
 But a source told Hollywood Life that Melania actually hates the spotlight and is dreading the idea of her husband being re-elected.
 She would even consider divorcing him if he were to win, the report noted.

 The source claimed that Melania has been preparing for her life after the White House and the possibility that she will divorce her husband, though she hasn’t come to any final decision yet.
 Right now, her biggest concern is finding the best setting for their son, Barron Trump.